Learn through practice how and why Liberating Structures work

 “It’s so fun to see people from a super wide range of domains connecting to one another and beginning to realize what’s possible if they begin to use Liberating Structures in their work all the time.
 New ways of working together really begin to open up and you can see how enlivened our everyday work can be.” — Anna Jackson, Liberating Structures Workshop Leader

-Liberating Structures has been gaining popularity among the agile coach and scrum masters communities.
+A couple of years ago Voltage Control co-hosted a 2-day Liberating Structures immersion workshop with Anna at Native, an Austin modern hostel, kitchen, and bar.
+Liberating Structures had been quickly gaining popularity among the agile coach and scrum masters communities.
 In addition to Anna’s typical audience of health care, nonprofits, and government we thought it would be great to include these people from the technology world.
-While not exclusive to them we designed with them in mind to ensure they would find exceptional value in the workshop.
+While not exclusive to them, we designed with them in mind to ensure they would find exceptional value in the workshop.

-Anna and I brought in Amanda Bowman, a Liberating Structures practitioner that has extensive experience leading workshops with Anna, to assist in leading the workshop.
+We also brought in Amanda Bowman, a Liberating Structures practitioner that has extensive experience leading workshops with Anna, to assist in leading the workshop.
 Like Anna, Amanda is a skilled graphic recorder.
 They took turns illustrating as we all facilitated individual methods.
-Adding the visualization makes always make the event more engaging and memorable.
+Adding the visualization always makes an event more engaging and memorable.

-Amanda kicked off day 1 with an Impromptu Networking followed by me facilitating Appreciative Interviews and we wrapped the day with Céline guiding us through a tour of the Liberating Structures Principles.
-Day 2 started with Anna facilitating spiral journal and finished the day with the everyone’s favorite, 25–10 Crowdsourcing.
-We also covered What’s a Pig, an LS micro-lecture, TRIZ, Discovery and Action Dialog, Conversation Cafe/WWW, Troika, and Open Space led by Anna; Back to Back Listening and Leader Follower facilitated by Ruben; 9 Whys, Design 101, What I Need From You led by Amanda; Ecocycle Planning and Critical Uncertainties led by me.
+Amanda kicked off day 1 with an Impromptu Networking followed by Douglas facilitating Appreciative Interviews and we wrapped the day with a tour of the Liberating Structures Principles.
+Day 2 started with Anna facilitating spiral journal and finished the day with everyone’s favorite, 25–10 Crowdsourcing.
+We also covered TRIZ, Discovery and Action Dialog, Conversation Cafe/What, So What, Now What, Troika, and Open Space led by Anna; 9 Whys, Design 101, What I Need From You led by Amanda; Ecocycle Planning and Critical Uncertainties led by Douglas.

 Once you have drawn your matrix, it is helpful to name and describe each quadrant.
 Once you’ve considered each quadrant, you can then begin to explore each quadrant to determine strategies that may work in those scenarios.